mgonto/restangular/README.md

 #### listTypeIsArray

+We don't use `$resource` anymore so this property is depracated.
+I've left it with an empty setter per now to avoid errors, but it'll be removed in the future.

-You can set in this property wether the `getList` method will return an Array or not.
+~~You can set in this property wether the `getList` method will return an Array or not.
 Most of the times, it will return an array, as it returns a collection of values.
 However, sometimes this method returns first some metadata and inside it has the array.
 So this can be used together with `responseExtractor` to get the real array.
-The default value is true.
+The default value is true.~~

 #### restangularFields